yining610/ProtSi-Network/README.md

 ```
 python /dataset/main.py
 ```
 to prepare few-shot dataset for certain question.
-The question set information can be edited in /dataset/config.py file. \\
+The question set information and corresponding model answer can be changed in **/dataset/config.py** file. \
 Then run
 ```
 python /Code/train/train.py
 ```
-to train the model using generated dataset and output testing accuracy and quadratic weighted kappa
+to train the model using generated dataset and output testing accuracy and quadratic weighted kappa.
+The dataset information in **/train/config.py** should be consistent with **/dataset/config.py**